Diagnosing Magnetic Fields in Cylindrical Implosions with Oblique Proton Radiography: Experimental Results

 The line integrals through the simulated fields along the radiography axis for several different values of $\theta_\text{T}$ are shown in Fig.~\ref{line_integrated_field}.
-When the cylinder tilt angle $\theta_\text{T} = 0^\circ$, the line-integrated azimuthal field is zero and results in no deflection to first order [Fig.~\ref{line_integrated_field}(c)].
-When $\theta_\text{T} > 0^\circ$, an axially uniform cylindrically symmetric $B_\phi$ produces a horizontal ($\hat x$) deflection.
-Since the path length of the line integral also increases proportional to $1/\cos \theta_\text{T}$, $\int B_\phi \text{d}l \propto \tan\theta_\text{T}$.
+When the cylinder tilt angle $\theta_\text{T} = 0^\circ$, {the $B_\phi$ term in Eq.~\ref{alpha_x} is zero and the $B_\phi$ term in Eq.~\ref{alpha_z} integrates to zero.
+As a result, to first order the azimuthal magnetic field causes no deflection [Fig.~\ref{line_integrated_field}(c)].} When $\theta_\text{T} > 0^\circ$, an axially uniform cylindrically symmetric $B_\phi$ produces a horizontal ($\hat x$) deflection {but no vertical ($\hat z$) deflection.} Since the path length of the line integral also increases proportional to $1/\cos \theta_\text{T}$, $\int B_\phi \text{d}l \propto \tan\theta_\text{T}$.
 At large tilt angles [Fig.~\ref{line_integrated_field}(a), Exp.~1] strong line-integrated fields near the origin and weaker fields above and below the core are caused by self-generated azimuthal magnetic fields at small and large radius, respectively.
-For moderate tilts [Fig.~\ref{line_integrated_field}(b), Exp.~2] the fields at small radius largely cancel out but the fields at large radius still contribute to fields above and below the core.
-Axial nonuniformities can result in an additional vertical ($\hat z$) deflections.
-This effect could be used to make axially resolved measurement of the azimuthal magnetic field in other experiments, e.g., to measure azimuthal fields in laser--foil interactions where axial proton radiography suffers from scattering in the target~\cite{Campbell2020magnetic}.
+For moderate tilts [Fig.~\ref{line_integrated_field}(b), Exp.~2] the fields at small radius largely cancel out but the fields at large radius still contribute to fields above and below the core. {When $\theta_\text{T} > 0^\circ$,} axial nonuniformities can result in an additional vertical ($\hat z$) deflections.
+This effect could be used to make axially resolved measurement of the azimuthal magnetic field in other experiments, e.g., to measure azimuthal fields in laser--foil interactions where axial proton radiography suffers from scattering in the target~\cite{Campbell2020magnetic}. {In some cases with known field geometries, oblique proton radiography can also be used to differentiate between electric and magnetic fields~\cite{Hua2019self}.}